lumen-byte/lumen-byte/README.md

 ## About

-Pre-final year B.Tech CSE student building production-grade AI systems and backend infrastructure.
+Final year B.Tech CSE student building production-grade AI systems and backend infrastructure.
 My work sits at the intersection of **retrieval-augmented generation**, **agentic AI**, and **scalable backend engineering**.

 I do not build demos.
 I build systems — with proper architecture, vector search, async APIs, and deployment pipelines.